HamnaIshaq/HamnaIshaq/README.md

 ### :woman_technologist: About Me :

-I am a Front-End Developer from Pakistan.

 - :telescope: I’m working as a Front-End Developer at Maverick Integrated Solutions Pvt.
-Ltd. and a learner at The Odin Project.
+Ltd.

 - :seedling: Currently going through The Odin Project curriculum.